 MS Word, however, is a part of the Office Suite.
 The cost of the suite will depend on how you will subscribe to it.
 It will either be a monthly or yearly subscription.

 The need for Internet Connection

-Another very simple difference between the two is the requirement of an internet connection.
+Another very simple difference between the two is the requirement for an internet connection.

-MS Word’s standalone version does not require an internet connection for its proper working.
+MS Word’s standalone version does not require an internet connection for its proper work.
 So, it is of great help even when your internet connection is down or not even working.